jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 ### Google Cloud Platform

-GCP is one of the largest cloud platforms in the world, it has wide cloud computing, storage and networking.
+GCP is one of the largest cloud platforms in the world.
+Compute Engine is one of the mainstream services provided.

-If you are a new user, Google Cloud give you `$300` credit for 1 year free trial.
+By registering trial, you will get free `$300` for 1 year usage.

-Furthermore, Cloud Build service offer free `120 minutes/day` of machine type `n1-standard-1`.
+Moreover, Cloud Build gives free `120 min/day` (machine type `n1-standard-1`).

 ### Packer by HashiCorp

-Packer is a free tool which use your cloud compute engine to create custom machine image.
-It has wide supports for Google Cloud Platform, Amazon Web Service, Azure and many more.
+Packer use your cloud compute engine to help you create machine image.
+It also has supports for Amazon Web Service, Azure and many more.

 ## Requirements

-Make sure you meet these terms:

-- A billing enabled google project
+- A billing linked GCP project
 - A Git repository contains your source code
 - To install the [gcloud](https://cloud.google.com/sdk/docs/install) or launch [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell)